-ENVS 100: Intro to Environmental Studies
+ENVS 100: Introd Environmental Studies

 Study of the earth's environmental systems and of the role of humans in those systems.
 Focus on the major policy and scientific developments and debates, including such topics as nuclear waste disposal, depletion of stratospheric ozone, global climate change, water pollution, and loss of biodiversity.
-Semester Hours 3.0